 Mr. Rosenblum has written and lectured on a wide variety of subjects related to investment advisers and private funds.
 He is the author of “Offshore/Non-U.S. Advisers” and “Overview of Institutional and Offshore Advisory Activity” in C. Kirsch, Investment Adviser Regulation (2006, 2008, 2016) and “Organization of a Private Investment Fund: Basic Structural and Legal Issues” in C. Kirsch, Financial Product Fundamentals (New York 2006, 2009, 2013).

-Sara P. Crovitz provides counsel on all aspects of investment company and investment adviser regulation.
+Sara P. Crovitz provides counsel on all aspects of investment company and investment adviser regulation, including global compliance with custody, inducement/soft dollar and privacy provisions.

 Michaela Walker is the head of the asset management and regulatory team at Eversheds Sutherland.
 She has more than 20 years’ experience of advising asset managers, depositaries, custodians, administrators, charities, pension schemes and other financial institutions on regulatory and product related work.
 She regularly advises clients in the structuring and establishment of investment funds, both onshore and offshore, the regulation of investment funds and their operators and asset management firms more generally.
 Michaela has been involved recently in advising clients on the MiFID II changes, Brexit and PRIIPs.
 She regularly contributes to industry publications and speaks at seminars and is named as a leading individual in Legal 500 and Chambers.